HamuzaDesu/spotifyCurrentlyPlaying/README.md

 ## Features
 - See what is currently playing on Spotify
 - For Spotify Premium users: play, pause, skip forwards and backwards

+## To Add
+- Stats for top played etc